snyderjo/MelanomaIdentification/index.markdown

 > etc.

-This is designed to provide a means of identifying patients with high-risk lesions and referring them to dermatologists promptly.
+This is designed to provide a means of identifying patients with high-risk lesions and potentially referring them to dermatologists promptly.

 ### Data
 This project is designed to accept an in image of a skin lesion, i.e. a mole, and return a probability of that lesion being malignant.